 With inpatient-only cover, you’ll have to wait for the NHS to diagnose your condition before using your Private Medical Insurance to resolve the issue.

 Adding outpatient treatment means you get the extra layer of cover that comes with having your diagnostic tests and potentially any therapies, such as physiotherapy, covered privately.

 Which Health Insurance Underwriting?

 The type of underwriting you have on your Private Medical Insurance policy is important as it may have an impact on what you can claim for, especially when it comes to pre-existing conditions.

-For individuals, there are two types of medical underwriting:
+For individuals, there are two main types of medical underwriting.

-Moratorium underwriting excludes most pre-existing conditions you’ve suffered over a set period, usually the last five years.
-Any conditions before that and ‘resolved’ (i.e. that you haven’t needed treatment for over that five years) will usually be covered from the start of the policy.
+Moratorium underwriting excludes most pre-existing conditions you’ve suffered over a set period, usually the last 5 years.

-If you have suffered from a medical condition in the past five years, you’ll need to satisfy a set period on the policy – typically two years – without having any treatment, advice or medication for that condition before the insurer will consider covering it.
+If you have suffered from a medical condition in the past 5 years, you’ll need to satisfy a set period on the policy – typically 2 years – without having any treatment, advice or medication for that condition before the insurer will consider covering it.